 Verify that the selected dataset name exists in the dataset tab.
 If the name was changed or deleted, the test cannot retrieve its values.Missing values in the dataset

-If a dataset contains empty fields, check that the parameter name appears in the global data tab of the folder, cycle, or project.Global data at the Project level
+If a dataset contains empty fields, check that the parameter name appears in the global parameters tab of the folder, cycle, or project.Global Parameters at the Project level

-Confirm that the global data sensitivity matches the script parameter configuration.If the script expects a non-sensitive parameter (i.e., not encrypted), ensure the global data is also defined as non-sensitive.
+Confirm that the global parameter sensitivity matches the script parameter configuration.If the script expects a non-sensitive parameter (i.e., not encrypted), ensure the global parameter is also defined as non-sensitive.

-If the global data is non-sensitive and the script parameter is declared as sensitive, the script should still function correctly.
+If the global parameter is non-sensitive and the script parameter is declared as sensitive, the script should still function correctly.

 Encryption failure for sensitive parameters